 It is automatically unfair to dismiss an employee or select her for redundancy because she is pregnant or for any reason connected with her pregnancy.

-Under the Maternity and Parental Leave Regulations 1999, an employee on maternity leave who is at risk of redundancy (including those on fixed term contracts) should be offered any suitable alternative employment available.
-Failure to do so will also mean an automatically unfair dismissal.
+Under the Maternity and Parental Leave Regulations 19991, an employee on maternity leave who is at risk of redundancy (including those on fixed term contracts) should be offered any suitable alternative employment available.